Authors: Carmen Bekker, Benjamin Kilpatrick

 We are seeing a new consumer emerging — one that is financially constrained and consistently re-evaluating value, more advanced in their use of digital technologies and more thoughtful and selective in their decision-making.

-In a recent KPMG survey, 40 percent of customers said they are financially constrained, with 28 per cent feeling financially overwhelmed.
+In a June 2020 KPMG survey, 40 percent of customers said they are financially constrained, with 28 percent feeling financially overwhelmed.
 Additionally, the survey results showed that the pandemic accelerated engagement with technology with 50 percent more digital services being used, 20 percent of which is through new users.
 Key purchasing decisions are now value for money (80 percent in Australia compared to 63 percent globally); ease of buying; and trust in the brand.

 Why this matters